Department of Primatology

-I am currently studying the ranging behaviour of Taï chimpanzees (Pan troglodytes verus), investigating the extent of their botanical knowledge and the cognitive strategies they use to find ripe fruit.
-My studies will test for the existence of cognitive capacities that enable mental time travel, such as episodic-like memory and planning skills, a capacity that until today is considered uniquely human.
-The results are expected to produce novel insights in to human cognitive evolution.
+Since 2008 I have been studying the ranging and foraging behaviour of Taï chimpanzees (Pan troglodytes verus), investigating the extent of their botanical knowledge and the cognitive strategies they use to find energy-rich ripe fruit.
+My studies aim to test for the existence of cognitive capacities that enable mental time travel, such as episodic-like memory and future planning and the contexts in which they are used.